Hyundai i10: Engines

-i10 iRDE 1.1

-The i10 was launched with a 1.1 liter 65 bhp I4 iRDE engine, the same motor used in the Kia Picanto and Hyundai Atos Prime/Santro Xing but with lower CO_{2} emissions.
+The i10 was launched with a 1.1 liter 48 kW I4 iRDE engine, the same motor as used in the Kia Picanto and Hyundai Atos Prime/Santro Xing but with lower CO_{2} emissions.
+The i10 also came with a 1.2 liter gasoline, Euro 5 compliant engine (called the Kappa engine), with the same CO_{2} emissions as the 1.1L version.

-i10 Kappa 1.2

-The i10 also came with a 1.2 liter gasoline Euro 5 compliant engine (called the Kappa engine), with the same CO_{2} emissions as the 1.1L version.
 The spark plug of the 1.2L is non-standard.

-i10 Diesel

-A 1.1 liter three cylinder diesel CRDi variant was available in Europe and Indian Market.
+A 1.1-litre, three-cylinder diesel CRDi variant was available in the European and Indian markets.